 We performed hypoallergenic, as well as usage tests in order to guarantee the safety of our Kids SPF50+ Sunscreen.
 For every product put on the market, we make a safety evaluations supervised by an independent toxicology expert.
 According to new cosmetics regulations, this person is responsible for certifying safety after examining test results and calculating security margins.
 Maximal usage considerations (quantity applied, frequency, penetration) are thus determined.
 According to the age group intended for the product, adults or children, the security margins vary.
-The expert we consulted recommended that the sunscreen be used on children aged one year and over.
+The expert we consulted recommended that the sunscreen be used on children aged 6 months and over.

 The formula was devised using exclusively natural ingredients in the most efficient way possible, limiting the number of different ingredient types.
 We put a strong emphasis on the quality and tolerance of each ingredient.
 In this way, our product does not contain allergens or added fragrances.